mekowalski/react-time-app/NOTES.md

 ## App Tasks/Concerns/Stuff
 - What Components to create
   - [] App Component: in charge of determining the timezone and the current time of day
-    - Funtional Comp first then create Class-based Como
+    - Funtional Comp first then create Class-based Comp

   - [] TimeContent: show different text/icons based on props(It is Morning/Night)